How To Elope In Utah: Advice From A Real Local Photographer (No AI Drivel Here!)

 If you want to elope in Utah, here’s everything you need to know: from choosing your location, to drawing up a budget and making sure it’s all legally legit!

-We know it can be confusing planning an elopement, especially if you’re not from the area, so we’re going to break it all down for you in this ultimate ‘How To Elope In Utah’ guide.
+We know it can be confusing planning an elopement, especially if you’re not from the area, so we’re going to break it all down for you in this super detailed ‘How To Elope In Utah’ guide.

 You can read the whole blog if you’re pretty new to this elopement planning game, or use the table of contents here to jump to the parts that most interest you…

-Because Utah is a popular elopement location, the wedding industry has evolved really well in the last 5-10 years and there are a lot of AMAZING vendors who either now specialize in elopements or have very specific elopement offerings available.
+Because Utah is a popular elopement location, the wedding industry has evolved really quickly in the last 5-10 years and there are a lot of AMAZING vendors who now specialize in elopements and very specific elopement offerings available.

 TOP TIP: when you elope in Utah with us, we send you a custom list of elopement vendors who work in the area you decide on.
 We know some INCREDIBLE florists, hair and makeup artists, chefs and more!